 Hyde Park is a vast open green space right in the heart of London, where there’s something for everyone.
 From recreational activities such open water swimming and boating on the Serpentine Lake to concerts and exhibitions in the summer months.
 It’s also home to a number of famous landmarks including Speakers' Corner and the Diana, Princess of Wales Memorial Fountain.

 Millions of Londoners and tourists visit Hyde Park every year and as the charity for London’s eight amazing Royal Parks, we’re here to make sure that everyone can enjoy the Park now and in the future.
+Find out how you can support the Royal Parks here.

-Isis in Hyde Park
+Pictures in the Park